trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 But the finance people were dragging their feet.
 We waited at the dealership for HOURS.

 I got stressed out.
-"I've got to buy this car today!"
+"We've got to buy this car today!"

 Gene was calm and cool.
 "You do *not* have to buy this car today."

-I repeated, "I do not have to buy this car today."
+I repeated, "We do not have to buy this car today."
 Calm flowed over me.

 Eventually we gathered in the office of the finance lady, who was still waiting on some mysterious call-back from corporate.